OWASP Top 10 - Broken Access Control

 As in the first attack, there is a second possible solution in this challenge.

-We change the value 2 to 1 and reload the shopping cart web page.
+We change the value 2 to 1 and reload the shopping cart website.

 Broken Access Control